romavachhani05/Portfolio/03_Amazon_Buyer-Abuse-Risk-Insights/README.md

+**This repository is licensed as "View Only – No reuse without permission."**

 # 🛡️ Amazon Buyer Abuse Risk Detection and Analytics

 This project simulates a buyer abuse prevention analytics pipeline inspired by Amazon's Buyer Abuse Prevention (BAP) team.
 It demonstrates data modeling, SQL analysis, machine learning, and business intelligence practices relevant to detecting abusive patterns in e-commerce transactions.